amicuchu/NintendoClientsWiki/NEX-Common-Types.md

 | MK8 | `prudps:/sid=1;port=59201;address=52.10.188.163;PID=2;stream=10;type=2;CID=1` |

 # ResultRange ([Structure])
-Some methods query a large list of objects.
+Some methods query a large set of objects.
 These methods normally take a ResultRange parameter that limits the number of objects that are returned.

 | Type | Name | Description |
 | --- | --- | --- |